aaronguillen/Fun-With-Encryption/README.md

 The above will take the contents of a specified file and encrypt them and put the encrypted hex in the specified file

-The script funWithEncryption.py is written for Python 3.4.0 and was developed on Windows 10 with the following specs:
+The script funWithEncryption.py is written for Python 3.4.0 and was developed on a system with the following specs:
+Windows 10 64-bit
+Intel Core i7-3612QM CPU @ 2.10GHz
+8.00 GB RAM